dheerajdlalwani/wiki-insights/README.md

   - `disable_preprocess` (bool) = Can see the results by disabling preprocessing applied to the text.
   - Default value: `False`
 - Sample usage:
+  - Run the server and then visit the following URL
   - [http://127.0.0.1:5000/wiki-word-frequency?n=10&topic=Boston%20Tea%20Party](http://127.0.0.1:5000/wiki-word-frequency?n=10&topic=Boston%20Tea%20Party)

 ### Search History Endpoint